zawadz88/material-activity-chooser/README.md

         .show();
 ```

-## Using alternative intents for selected packages
+## Using alternative intents for selected apps
 It is possible to use alternative intents for selected applications instead of the main intent
 e.g. assuming you wanted to share a message, but you wanted to have a slightly different message for common Mail apps.
 This can be done by e.g.